ramprasadre56/genui/packages/genui_server/protocol.md

 ## Client-side History

 To maintain a stateless server, the client is responsible for recording the conversation history.
-When the stream is complete (signaled by the final `message` chunk), the client **must** construct a `GenuiClientMessage` object to save in its history.
+When the stream is complete (signaled by the `finished` chunk), the client **must** construct a `GenuiClientMessage` object to save in its history.

 This historical message is created by combining two pieces of information:

 1. The final UI state, which the client has built by applying the `addOrUpdateSurface` and `deleteSurface` chunks.
 This becomes the `UiPart` of the message.
-2. The final text response from the server, which is the content of the final `message` chunk.
+2. The final response from the server, which is the content of the `finished` chunk with an optional `message`.
 This becomes the `TextPart` of the message.

 This combined message is then included in the `conversation` array of the next request, providing the full context to the AI model.